FlowFuse/handbook/operations/support.md

 ## Support Tickets

 ### Freshdesk

-We use freshdesk to manage our customer support tickets for FlowForge Cloud, there is currently a single login for the support user in the Support Valur of 1Password.
+We use Freshdesk to manage our customer support tickets for FlowForge Cloud, there is currently a single login for the support user in the Support Valur of 1Password.

 Whenever a customer raises a new ticket or replies with an update a message is posted into slack #support-tickets.
 This will allow the whole team visibility of customer issues, comments on the slack thread will be added to the ticket as notes. _Note: because of the way the slack integration works freshdesk won't show who has made the comment, so please add your name_